 Sworn members below the rank of sergeant may be recognized as Master Police Officer upon completion of five years of service for the Gulfport Police Department, no recent disciplinary actions, and above standard performance evaluations.

-Awards (Listed in Order of Honor)
+Service Medals (Listed in Order of Honor)

 Congressional Badge of Bravery